CrazyCoder613/awesome-vue/README.md

  - [vue-match-media](https://github.com/drenglish/vue-match-media) - Vue 2.x-compatible plugin that offers a consistent, semantic approach to making components media query-aware.
  - [vue-media-query-mixin](https://github.com/jofftiquez/vue-media-query-mixin) - Vue 2 media query mixin that can be used in both component js and component template.
 Compatible with bootstrap and vuetify viewports. `wXS` returns if screen width is xs, `wSM` returns true if screen width is sm, etc...
  - [vue-breakpoints](https://github.com/apertureless/vue-breakpoints) - Vue 2 minimal components to show and hide elements based on breakpoints.
 Inspired by Airbnb.
  - [vue-mq](https://github.com/AlexandreBonaventure/vue-mq) - Offer some useful tools to quickly setup responsive design with a semantic and mobile-first API (Vue 2.x)
  - [VueResizeSensor](https://github.com/SeregPie/VueResizeSensor) - A container that supports resize event.
  - [vue-breakpoint-component](https://github.com/adi518/vue-breakpoint-component) - A render-less component for
 composing CSS breakpoint state.
  - [fine-mq](https://github.com/nash403/fine-mq) - A fine API to manage media queries in JS with ease and first-class integration with VueJS as a plugin.
  - [vue-responsive-components](https://github.com/Kelin2025/vue-responsive-components) - Create responsive components with `ResizeObserver`.
+ - [vue-screen-size](https://github.com/promosis/vue-screen-size) - Get easy and reactive access to the width and height of your screen.

 ### Form

  - [vue-formly](https://github.com/formly-js/vue-formly) - JavaScript powered forms for Vue.js.